highfidelity/hifi-content/marketplaceItems/audioFocus/README.md

 - Removed old code
 - Added Error message if an avatar is too far away

+2019-01-12_13:05:00 :: [soloPoint 63a2a48]

+- Fixed the issue with the clear button losing focus
+- Added some code formatting to help with future apps
+- Switched to using Vue
+- Fixed Right mouse button issue

 ## How this app was made

 ### Solo API